Friedjof/LumiESP/README.md

 - Simplified build, upload, and monitoring with PlatformIO commands
 - Compatible with the `IoT MQTT Panel` app for easy LED strip control using a pre-configured panel
 - Ability to define and implement custom modes for LED strips (see the [Custom Modes](#define-your-own-custom-modes) section)
+- Supports the a Ultrasonic sensor (HC-SR04) to control the LED strip with gestures (see the [Ultrasonic Sensor Configuration](#ultrasonic-sensor-configuration) section)
 - I hope a good documentation and a good code structure

 ## Requirements